usagov/vote-gov/README.md

 ### Installing SCSS-Lint

 The Sass file linter uses the Ruby gem `scss_lint`.
-This gem must be installed on your machine in order to run any tasks that depend on the `scss-lint` binary.
+This gem must be installed on your machine in order to run tasks that depend on the `scss-lint` binary.

 ```sh
 gem install scss_lint